 As the report focuses on Australia, these issues will not be addressed further, but they are significant benefits to a vegan agricultural system.

-Guidelines for the recommendations in this report
+Guidelines for recommendations

 The changes in land use and agriculture recommended by this report are guided by the following principles.
 The report uses sound economics and agricultural and environmental science to ensure these principles will be upheld.